A guide to new construction phase inspections

 Items commonly inspected include:

-- Trenches and footers to ensure proper width
+- Trenches and footers are proper width

-- Installation of pipe casings
+- Installation of pipe casings are done to code

 - Metal, beams and tension cables are properly placed and connected

-- Pipes and sleeves are properly set
+- Pipes and sleeves are set properly

-Phase 2: Pre-Drywall
+Phase 2: Pre-drywall

 Items commonly inspected include: